jeancsil/flight-spy/README.md

 ## Documentation

-Simply run `./bin/flight-watcher flightspy:skyscanner:live_prices --help` to get it running.
+Simply run `./bin/flight-watcher flightspy:skyscanner:live_prices --help` to learn how it works.

 ## Examples
 Watch as many trips as you wish: